Tommy Edman Player Props: Cardinals vs. Nationals

 Tommy Edman At The Plate

-- Edman is batting .233 with 13 doubles, two triples, seven home runs and 20 walks.
+- Edman has 13 doubles, three triples, seven home runs and 22 walks while batting .240.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.